-The College of Policing bursary offers a maximum of £4,000 towards two years of course fees at higher education level.
-For example, studying for a BSc/BA, Masters or PhD.
-The course needs to be with a recognised UK academic institution and include a research component.
+The College of Policing bursary offers a maximum of £4,000 towards two years of course fees at higher education level (for example, studying for a BSc, BA, master's degree or PhD).
+The course needs to be with a recognised UK academic institution and must include a research component.

-In 2021 we received 164 applications and made offers to 79 students, whose studies are now underway.
+In 2022, we made offers to 83 students, whose studies are now underway.
+Subjects being studied include:

-Since 2016, almost eight out of 10 bursaries awarded to police officers went to police constables and sergeants.
-Almost a quarter of bursaries were awarded to police staff.
+Since 2016, almost 60% of bursaries awarded went to police constables and sergeants.
+A quarter of bursaries were awarded to police staff.
 More than a quarter of bursary recipients had no previous experience of studying at higher education level.

 Shrey Jhalani is the Business Change and Engagement Manager at Derbyshire Constabulary, and is currently seconded to the National Digital Forensics Programme.
 Shrey had self-funded a PhD in Policing and Forensic Science at University College London (UCL) before realising that the College of Policing bursary supports police staff and that he was eligible to apply.